 As a product manager, it can often be difficult to blend personality traits with job responsibilities.
 I am one of those PMs who was thrown into the role without a true understanding of what it means to be a product leader.
 That’s not to say that I didn’t know what leadership was, but that I was not exposed to true leadership without formal authority.
 I did not consider myself to be a leader.

 Prioritizing the right features can mean being first to market, delighting customers and users, and shows thought leadership in the industry.
 Picking the wrong features can mean building products nobody wants, incurring a lot of development cost for a product that doesn’t sell or move the needle, and playing catchup to competitors without releasing anything that users view as new and exciting.

 I just finished listening to the audiobook for A Whole New Mind by David Pink and parts of it were very eye-opening.
-Pink posits that we are leaving the information age and that we are facing the same dilemma as when we entered it.
-The main jobs of the age are being phased out as they are either … Continue reading The Emotional Dunce
+Pink… Read more The Emotional Dunce

-I just started a new book called SuperBetter by Jane McGonigal and it's been hard to put down so far.
-The book is all about how when we play games, we actively seek out and attain psychological benefits that help us achieve our goals.
-What's fascinating is that we can take those same rules and methods and … Continue reading Getting SuperBetter
+I just started a new book called SuperBetter by Jane McGonigal and it’s been hard to put down so far.
+The book… Read more Getting SuperBetter

 Ed. note: This is a repost from 2015 as I migrate some posts over to my new blog.
-So back in March I decided that I was sick of declaring I was going to do this or going to do that and never following through.
-Instead, I was going to put all of my goals … Continue reading #1 – Just do it (or why I wrote a personal manifesto and stopped halfway through)
+So back… Read more #1 – Just do it (or why I wrote a personal manifesto and stopped halfway through)